 We're as much of a startup incubator as we are a higher education academy.
-All JCA students are encouraged to start their own brands during their studies and start selling the collections they have designed from our onsite boutique.
+All JCA students are encouraged to start their own brands during their studies and start selling the collections they have designed through pop-up shops and online boutiques.

 This is an invaluable way to learn how commerce intersects with design and gives you the confidence to move seamlessly into the world of professional design when you graduate.